What happens to benefits if I, or my spouse, pass away?

 No, there are up to four separate cards.
 If you are an ARTA member who is also participating in the ARTA Retiree Benefits Plan, you will have an ARTA Membership card and as well as an ARTA Benefits ID card.
 These two cards should be kept together.

 There are also two discount program cards – one for the Boom program, and one for Edvantage (members who join ARTA after October 2019 will have the Edvantage card combined with their ARTA Membership card).

-Use your ARTA Benefits ID card to access your benefit coverage.
+Use your ARTA Benefits ID card to access your benefits coverage.
 The ARTA Benefits ID card has your group number, section number and Benefits ID number which should be provided to your pharmacist and other health care professionals.
 Use your ARTA Benefits ID card when completing your claim forms, when speaking with a Benefit Plan Coordinator and to access the ARTA Members Health Care Account.

 Note: If you are covered under either the Total Health or Ultimate Health benefits plan and you have a medical emergency while travelling, the travel emergency medical contact numbers are on the back of your ARTA Benefits ID card.